section-engineering-education/engineering-education/content/articles/routes-and-navigators-in-flutter-apps/index.md

 ### Disclaimers
 - By default, the MaterialApp widget has a routes property.
 - Navigator 2.0 is also referred to as the router.
-- DefaultTransitionDelegate helps navigator to decide the transition of the screens.
+- DefaultTransitionDelegate helps the navigator to decide the transition of the screens.
 ### Definition of Navigator and Routes as used in Flutter
 - Navigator is a component that manages a stack made of routes.
 This feature allows the user to transit from one screen to another.
-Navigator performs these transitions of the screen either by declarative or Imperative Api or Navigator. pages.
+Navigator performs screen transitions either by declarative or Imperative Api or Navigator. pages.
 Navigator.push and Navigator.pop are the most common method used.
 Stack of routes means that once you navigate from one page to another you can always go back to the previous page.
 - Route -A route defines the navigation of the app.
 It tells which page the navigator takes the user to.
 Routes made of screens and pages.
 To navigate through apps screen,one can navigate using Navigator.push(),navigator.pop().
 ### Types of navigator